IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“If you can convince the lowest white man he's better than the best colored man, he won't notice you're picking his pocket.
 Hell, give him somebody to look down on, and he'll empty his pockets for you.”

 ― <a href="https://en.wikipedia.org/wiki/Lyndon_B._Johnson" target="_blank">Lyndon B. Johnson</a>

+>“The best time to plant a tree was 30 years ago, and the second best time to plant a tree is now.”

+― Anonymous

 >“A successful individual typically sets his next goal somewhat but not too much above his last achievement.
 In this way he steadily raises his level of aspiration.”